10 best Amelia alternatives for WordPress in 2026

 If You Are an Agency Vetting a Multi-Site Partner

-Pick Bookly Business or Ultimate if you want unified Cloud billing (SMS + WhatsApp + Stripe under one biller) and one-time per-site licensing without subscription compounding.
+Pick Bookly Business or Ultimate if you want per-site annual/lifetime pricing, Bookly Cloud billing (SMS + WhatsApp + Stripe), and cheaper 1-site / 5-site paths.
 Pick Booknetic SaaS if you want to launch your own multi-tenant booking platform under your brand.
-Pick Amelia Elite (stay) if you already own unlimited-domain licensing and have 5+ active client sites.
+Pick Amelia Elite (stay) if you already own unlimited-domain licensing and have enough active client sites that the sunk-cost economics outweigh migration.

 If You Want Non-WordPress Standalone